Mohitsinghparmarg/DevSpark/README.md

             res.send("admin is authorized...")
   });

-## Write a dummy auth middleware for all user routes, except /user/login
+## dummy auth middleware for all user routes, except /user/login

      const userAuth = (req,res,next)=>{
     console.log("check whether the user is Authorized or not");